Fasttrack processor

 In the movie below, the scenario is this:

-• The network administrator wants to create a pool of common applications that users can self-service themselves to get installed, without consulting the IT department.
+• The network administrator wants to create a pool of common applications where users can self-service to get some software installed, without consulting the IT department.

 • Any one installation must be one executable file to avoid users copying the installation files.